 The peer world is similar in its theorizing of what it means to be a peer and provide peer support.
-The going trend is that being a peer doesn’t have to mean that the person carries a diagnosis, it should be based solely on the culture and behavior of the peer principle of providing mutual support.
+The going trend is that being a peer doesn’t suggest that the person carries a diagnosis.
+It should be based solely on the culture and behavior of the peer principle of providing mutual support.
 Well, this a giant leap from good practice.

 Why would I ever want someone without a diagnosis, label, or identified (either self or through a care system) providing my services as a consumer receiving peer support?
 On a clinical level, which must work in a more extensive care system.
 With multiple professional attitudes, perceptions come ways of doing things.